A special edition of the Journal of Business Strategy, Volume 31 issue 4

 As a pioneer in arts-based learning I am pleased that business is starting to takes the arts seriously, as a catalyst for creativity, innovation, team and leadership development.
 These links will lead you to more information on developing these 21st century thinking skills.

-- Applying the arts to organisational learning
+- Applying the arts to organizational learning

 - Case Studies: Using the arts as a catalyst for transformation

-- Inspiring talks about creativity, innovation and leadership
+- Inspiring talks about art and leadership